Emaratilicious/PHPLeague-for-WP/readme.txt

 = Where do I need to add my logos? =

-Few folders are automatically created during the installation.
-They're located in your `uploads` directory.
+New folders are - normally - automatically created during the installation in your `uploads` directory.

 = Another question? =